yanchith/webglutenfree/README.md

 ## The Mandatory Triangle

-webglutenfree initialization consists acquiring a `Device` (WebGL context), creating a `Command` (WebGL program), and uploading your data to the GPU.
+Webglutenfree initialization consists acquiring a `Device` (WebGL context), creating a `Command` (WebGL program), and uploading your data to the GPU.

 Afterwards, a render target is obtained from the `Device` (or `Framebuffer`)